Buy-to-let mortgages for first-time buyers explained

 If you’re a first-time buyer, investing in buy-to-let could be a way of getting a foot on the housing ladder and bringing in extra income while you save for your dream home.

 You will need money upfront for a deposit and enough income to cover your mortgage payments if you have no rent coming in.
 As a first-time buyer, you may find getting a buy-to-let mortgage offer challenging.

 But if you do your sums and plan your project carefully, buy-to-let can be a worthwhile and profitable first step to homeownership.

 Looking to Sell or Let Your Property?
 Book Your Free Property Valuation

-Based on our experience of advising new landlords, we answer some of the questions we are most frequently asked about buy-to-let mortgages for first-time buyers.
+Based on our experience of advising new landlords, we answer some of the most frequently asked questions about buy-to-let mortgages for first-time buyers.

 Why do first-time buyers invest in property?

 The idea of becoming a landlord before you’ve even purchased a house of your own to live in may sound … unusual, but there are some excellent reasons why a first-time buyer may decide to invest in buy-to-let property.

 You may have a decent income and some savings, but not enough for the deposit on a property where you currently live.
 Buying-to-let in a cheaper area of the country would give you a foot on the property ladder, a regular income and a home, should you wish to relocate later on.

 Despite changes to taxation and stamp duty, which have made buy-to-let less lucrative, returns can still be much higher than from saving accounts and other investments.